PanKarton/zlobek-krasnystaw/README.md

 - News posts page with 'Load more' button that loads paginated posts
 - Archives list that loads news posts from particular month
 - Links for downloading documents
+- Gallery divided by groups / folders of group / images of folder of group

 ## Screenshots